 Gathering information in the heat of the moment after an accident presents a challenge.
 As you engage with the other drivers involved in the accident, be courteous, but focus exclusively on gathering the required information.
-Do not apologize, admit fault or point the finger of blame.
+Do not apologize, admit fault or point the finger at blame.

 If you have a smartphone or camera, photograph the vehicles, skid marks, debris, and any possible car accident injuries.
 An often-overlooked step in the documentation phase is recording the presence of surveillance cameras.
-These cameras may be municipally owned traffic cams, commercial surveillance systems or even doorbell cameras in a residential neighborhood.
+These cameras may be municipally owned traffic cams, commercial surveillance systems, or even doorbell cameras in a residential neighborhood.

 Contact Your Insurance Company

-Nearly every auto insurance company requires a prompt notification after an accident.
+Nearly every auto insurance company requires prompt notification after an accident.
 Performing this task further strengthens your hand for both insurance claims and potential legal action in the future.
 If your policy contains a liability waiver and you can establish that you were not at fault, you can avoid paying the deductible.
 Depending on your policy provisions, you may also be able to use this call to summon a tow truck or schedule a rental car.

-Seek a Medical Evaluation
+Seek a Medical Attention Immediately

 In the aftermath of a less severe auto accident, you may not realize the extent of your injuries.
-Auto accidents often cause soft-tissue damage that may take as long as 72 hours to manifest.
+Motor vehicle accidents often cause soft-tissue damage that may take as long as 72 hours to manifest.
 Concussion victims also may underestimate the severity of their injury.
 Obtaining a medical evaluation, therefore, heads off long-term health problems.

 The best auto accident lawyer will advise you to schedule this visit as quickly as possible.
 Your physician may refer you to multiple specialists, and the sooner you can work through this cycle, the better for your claim.
 When discharged, you may receive a thick ream of diagnostic results.
-Pass the physician’s findings to your insurance provider and keep the documentation for any future claim.
+Pass the physician’s findings to your insurance provider and keep the documentation for future claims.